 The Best Face Mask for Air Travel Out of California in 2022

-Planning a trip from California to another country or state this winter?
-While COVID-19 has taken away some of the spontaneity of daily life, air travel is still doable and enjoyable with the right gear and the proper planning ahead.
+Planning a trip from California to another country or state?
+While COVID-19 has taken away some of the spontaneity of daily life, air travel is back on and enjoyable as ever with the right gear and the proper planning ahead.
 Here is everything you need to know to make your trip both safe and fun.

 Throughout the pandemic, recommendations and mandates have been adjusted as per the situation.
 However, 3 safe practices have been consistent.
 These are frequent hand cleaning, physical distancing and wearing face masks.
 While all three practices have proven themselves, hand sanitizing and physical distancing are not always possible, especially in airports and airplanes, which makes our selection of an effective face mask that much more critical.